Profileo/security.profileo.com/content/advisories/prestascansecurity/_index.en.md

 # Compatibility

-As the security targets all kinds of merchants, using sometimes outdated versions of PrestaShop, we do our best for the moment to keep the module at least compatible with PrestaShop 1.6, 1.7, and 8.
-Additional work is required to support PS 1.5.
+As the security targets all kinds of merchants, using sometimes outdated versions of PrestaShop, we do our best for the moment to keep the module at least compatible with PrestaShop 1.5, 1.6, 1.7, and 8.

 | PrestaShop version tested | Status | Comments |
 | -------- | ------ | ------ |